Exciting news: Actress Amita Suman presented our BBC Radio 4 Appeal

 1 in 10 people lack access to clean water

-Since 2008, we have reached 40,000 people with renewable energy technologies and services.
+Since 2008, we have reached over 109,000 people with renewable energy technologies and services.
 Learn more about how we are creating brighter futures in Nepal and Kenya.

 Why Renewable World?